 No beneficiary designation.
-Subject to the terms of the investment arrangements, at the time of your death, if you have not designated a beneficiary or your beneficiary is not alive, then 50% of your death benefit will be paid to your surviving spouse and 50% will be paid to your estate.
-If you are unmarried or have no surviving spouse, your entire death benefit will be paid to your estate.
+Subject to the terms of the investment arrangements, at the time of your death, if you have not designated a beneficiary or the individual named as your beneficiary is not alive, then the death benefit will be paid in the following order of priority to your spouse or, if there is no spouse, to your estate.
+If you are married, your spouse will be the Beneficiary of 100% of your account unless the spouse waives his or her rights to such benefit.